Hand Tools - Pliers and Wire Cutters

 Proper use of slip joint pliers:

 Proper use of end cutting pliers

 - Use for cutting wires, nails, rivets close to work.

-- Wear safety glasses or goggles, or a faceshield where there is a hazard from flying particles, pieces of wire, etc.
+- Wear safety glasses or goggles, or a face shield (with safety glasses or goggles) whenever there is a potential hazard from flying particles, pieces of wire, etc.

 - Cut at right angles.
 Never rock the cutting tool from side to side or bend wire back and forth against the cutting edges.

 - Choose pliers or wire cutters that have a grip span of 6 cm - 9 cm (2 1/2 - 3 1/2 in.) to prevent your palm or fingers from being pinched when the tools are closed.

 - Use adjustable pliers that allow you to grip the workpiece firmly while maintaining a comfortable handgrip (i.e., hand grasp is not too wide).